ExpeditionRPG/expedition/README.md

 Before deploying to production, run `./beta.sh` to deploy to beta.expeditiongame.com and create beta versions of the Android and iOS apps.
 Then check that:

-- app icon and splashscreen appear properly on Android and iOS
+- app icon and splashscreen appear properly on Android and iOS.
+If properly configured, the icons and splashscreens WILL show up in the beta build.
 - basic functionality works (app loads, you can search and start quests, you can complete combat)

 #### Build for Web